KAmii-cxo/Risk-Assesment-Report-Botium-Toys/README.md

 ## **Scope and Goals of the Audit**

 ## **Scope:**
-The scope of this audit includes the entire security program at Botium Toys.
-This encompasses their assets like employee equipment and devices, internal network, and systems.
-The audit will focus on reviewing the assets Botium Toys has and the controls and compliance practices they have in place.
+The scope of this audit is defined as the entire security program at Botium Toys.
+This includes their assets like employee equipment and devices, their internal network, and their systems.
+You will need to review the assets Botium Toys has and the controls and compliance practices they have in place.

 ### **Goals:**
-- **Primary Goal:** Assess existing assets and complete the controls and compliance checklist to determine which controls and compliance best practices need to be implemented to improve Botium Toys’ security posture.
+- **Primary Goal:**Assess existing assets and complete the controls and compliance checklist to determine which controls and compliance best practices that need to be implemented to  improve Botium Toys’ security posture.

 ---